 You need to treat yourself in the same way.
 Is there something that you are missing that you need?
 Perhaps you are tired because you haven’t been giving yourself any time off from work or responsibilities.
 Maybe your procrastination is a sign you need to take a break.

 Attend to these needs and you may find that your productivity goes up naturally.

 In order to overcome procrastination, we need to manage overwhelm.

-If I ever find myself in overwhelm, I think of the saying “how do you eat an elephant?
-One bite at a time.”
+f you ever find yourself in overwhelm, think of the saying “How do climb the staircase to success?… One step at a time.”

 3. Make it fun

 Another way to overcome procrastination is to make sure that we are including the desire for pleasure in our plans to complete the task at hand.

 If you are avoiding the work, find a way to include some play in the task.